The Real Cost of a Vacant OD or Ophthalmologist Position

 If you want to be positioned for those candidates, your search needs to be active well before those windows open.

 Location changes everything about a search.
 Where your practice sits has a major effect on how long a search takes and how many qualified candidates you will see.
 Practices in major metro areas typically draw a larger and faster-moving candidate pool.
-Rural and underserved areas face a much steeper climb.
+Rural and underserved areas require more time, higher pay, more perks, and more selling.
 If your practice is outside a major metro, plan for a longer search and lean harder into what makes your specific location and community a genuine draw, whether that is cost of living, quality of life, clinical autonomy, being closer to family, or being needed in a community that does not have many options.

 5 Signs Your Practice Is Ready to Add an OD

 Not every hire starts with a crisis.
 The practices that get the best outcomes are usually the ones that recognize the growth signals early.
-After running searches with hundreds of practices, here is the pattern we see most often, and how to honestly assess where you stand.
+After running searches with hundreds of practices, here are some patterns we see most often, and how to honestly assess where you stand.

 1. Your wait times are growing.
 New patient appointments 3 or more weeks out means you are losing patients before they ever walk in.